Premis – Keeping Digital Files Relevant and Accessible

 What Is Premis?

 Premis is a pseudo-acronym that stands for PREservation Metadata Implementation Strategies.
 It is a group initiative aimed to keep all outdated technological computer documents and files accessible forever in the midst of constant computer technology advances.
 It is essentially a group fighting to keep important data viable.

 A good example of the importance of Premis is VHS tapes.
-Technology changed to DVD, so VCRs are no longer made.
-VHS tapes that aren’t produced on the next technological format run the risk of being unplayable once VCRs are completely gone.
-Also, the box of the film may have valuable information printed onto it.
+Technology changed to DVD so VCRs were no longer made.
+VHS tapes that weren’t produced on the next technological format ran the risk of being unplayable once VCRs were completely gone.
+Also, the box of the film may have had valuable information printed onto it.
 The info on the box is the metadata of a file.
 The VHS is the file itself.
-The technology has changed, and important documents run the risk of being inaccessible.
+The technology has changed and important documents run the risk of being inaccessible.
 Premis is fighting to stop this.

 How Is Premis Used?